 Disadvantage #6: Taxation and Legal Difficulties

 In this case, access to the global market and wider public represents a setback.
 If you sell globally, you are obliged to keep good track of local legal and taxation regulations.
 For instance, if you sell wine online, you should know that every country requires different kinds of permits and licenses for a liquor store.
 And unfortunately, not all are adapted to selling spirits online (as in the case of some provinces in Canada).

 As overwhelming as it is, this hurdle however is not impossible, it just requires more time, work, and accounting expertise.
 Make sure you are ready for it!

 Numbers never lie.
-And after analyzing all the advantages and disadvantages of electronic commerce, we arrive at a conclusion that the exponential growth of e-commerce trends in recent years is undeniable.
+And after analyzing all the advantages and disadvantages of ecommerce to a business, we arrive at a conclusion that the exponential growth of ecommerce trends in recent years is undeniable.

 Cost-effectiveness, easier access to the global market, and a pragmatic approach to data manipulation are extremely captivating.
 Also, new creative approaches to digital marketing can be pretty stimulating and inspiring both for users and sellers.
-However, keep in mind that knowledge is power, and make sure you gather all the right information about both merits and demerits of e-business before it overwhelms you.
+However, keep in mind that knowledge is power, and make sure you gather all the right information about both merits & demerits of ecommerce before it overwhelms you.